Prison failed for rapper who reportedly glorified murdering boy, family say

 HM Prison and Probation Service (HMPPS) has confirmed it is investigating the content as a priority.

+Sir Keir’s spokesman said HMPPS is right to do so, and added: “When it comes to the BBC, obviously they are independent of Government, they make their own editorial decisions.

+“But the BBC, I think the public would rightly expect given their unique responsibilities to the public, that they would take complaints and any allegations like these seriously.”

-The lyrics said: “Stuck it on a man and watched him melt like Ben and Jerry’s.
+TEN’s lyrics included the lines: “Stuck it on a man and watched him melt like Ben and Jerry’s.
 Sharpen up my blade I’ve got to keep those necessary.

 “Stay alert and kept it ready, any corner could be deadly.
 Judge took a look at me, before the trial even started he already knows he’s gonna throw the book at me.”